TimeBandit/personal-site/src/posts/2022-01-05-how-to-create-a-copyright-shortcode-in-nunjucks.md

 }
 ```

 Now we can add it to whichever template file we wish to.
 Here i'm adding it to `footer.njk`.
-The shortcode (function) we decalred is now globally available in the template as `copyRightNotice` and we can pass its function parameters without parenthesis after the name of the function.
+The shortcode (function) we decalred is now globally available inside any Nunjucks template as `copyRightNotice` and we can pass its function parameters without parenthesis after the name of the function.

 ```html
 {# footer.njk #}